Khemu1/sis/README.md

 **Student Information System (SIS)**
 # **Overview**

 The Student Information System (SIS) is designed to manage students and teachers data.
-The system provides features for course enrollment, teacher assignment.
+The system provides features for course enrollment , teacher assignment and student assignment.

 # **How it Works**
 **User Registration:** Students register for the system, providing basic information such as username, name, address, and desired courses.